abeidahmed/micro-reddit/README.md

 ## Features

-- Users can register themselves.
+- Users can register themselves
-- Create a post.
+- Create a post
-- Comment on a post.
+- Comment on a post
-- Comment on a comment.
+- Comment on a comment
-- Reddit style upvotes and downvotes on both posts and comments.
+- Reddit style upvotes and downvotes on both posts and comments
-- Bookmark posts and comments.
+- Bookmark posts and comments

 ## Usage